rw3iss/web-framework-benchmarks/readme.md

 # Benchmarks of Modern Web Frameworks

-### Go (net/http), Go (fasthttp), Rust (hyper), Rust (actix-web), Drogon (C++), JustJS (node alternative), .NET Core 5, and more to come.
+This repository houses a myriad of different web technologies for local benchmarking of simple requests (just TEXT and JSON for now).
+The included technologies/frameworks are:

+## Tests:
+- Go (net/http)
+- Go (fasthttp)
+- Rust (hyper)
+- Rust (actix-web)
+- Drogon (C++)
+- JustJS (faster node alternative)
+- .NET Core 5
+- ~~Java (TODO)~~

+Each individual framework folders has a 'results.txt' file of the latest results.

-Include docker container configuration configuration, if desired.
+Note: This repository ncludes Docker container configuration configuration, but not necessary.

-See results.txt for my local Docker results.

-Note: Primarily these tests only test TEXT and JSON responses at the moment.

-## Setup (Mac OS)
+## Setup:

-* Generally all benchmarks are classified under src/<language>/<framework>/, and can just be configured by cd'ing to that directory and running:
+Generally all benchmarks are classified under src/\<language>/\<framework>/, and can just be configured by cd'ing to that directory and running:
 ```
 ./setup.sh (if exists)
 ./build.sh
 ./run.sh
 ```

-* If you want to use docker:
-    - Install VS Code - Remote - Container extension
-    - Open folder in VS Code, and 'open in container' when prompted (it will take a while to build the first time - 20 minutes on 2015 Macbook Pro)
-    - Let the container build, and when finished, open terminal
-    - `npm install`
-    - Start any of the given benchmark servers (each of these is set to run on http://localhost:8080)
-    - Tune the parameters in run.js, and then run it: `node run.js` to test any given server below.
+## Individual Framework Setup / Remarks:

 ### Go:
 ```